-- 1 ½ lb boneless skinless chicken breast, cut into ½ inch wide strips
+- 1 ½ pounds boneless skinless chicken breast cut into ½ inch wide strips

 - Juice of 1 lime

-- 2 tbsp fresh oregano leaves, roughly chopped (or can sub 1 tsp dried oregano)
+- 2 tablespoons fresh oregano leaves roughly chopped (or can sub 1 tsp dried oregano)

 - Fresh cilantro leaves for garnish